larrywhy/jekyll_post/README.md

 # Example

-Default title is your filename.
+Default title is your filename, you can modify it after creating the post file.

         $jklpost hello mylayout